-The first decision to make is whether to manage the sale yourself or call upon the services of a specialist broker to sell your boat.
-If you handle the whole process yourself, you will, of course, keep all the proceeds and avoid paying a commission fee.
-On the other hand, a broker may negotiate a higher sale price.
-A broker will also take the pain away, taking over the marketing and selling of the boat.
+The first decision is whether to manage the sale of the boat yourself or whether to call upon the services of a specialist broker.
+If handling the whole process yourself, you will keep all the proceeds from the sale and avoid paying a commission fee.
+On the other hand, a broker may be able to negotiate a higher sale price – with the broker taking on the responsibility of both the marketing and selling of the boat.

 Setting the right price when selling your used boat

 If the price is too high, you won’t attract potential buyers.
 If the price is too low, you will lose money.
-Getting the price right is so important when preparing to sell your boat.
+Setting the price right is so important when preparing to sell your boat.
 It comes down to researching the market.
 Are there boats for sale of comparable age and similar condition?
 You can get an idea of pricing through online listings, valuation guides and by seeking advice from experts or brokers.

 Effective marketing and advertising strategies for selling boat

 Once you have the words and images, you can upload them to the multiple marketplaces and listing sites.
-Spread the word through social media and boating forums.
-You can only sell your boat if people know it is up for sale!
+Spread the word through social media and boating forums – you can only sell your boat if people know it is up for sale.

 Understand the boat selling process